-After NCDOT advertised the I-4400 project in March 2002 as a design-build project, a lawsuit was filed against both NCDOT and the Federal Highway Administration.
+After the N.C.
+Department of Transportation advertised the section of the I-26 widening that begins at U.S. 64 (Exit 49) to N.C.
+280 (Exit 40) in March 2002 as a design-build project, a lawsuit was filed against both NCDOT and the Federal Highway Administration.
 In 2003, a court determined that NCDOT should conduct a broader analysis of the cumulative environmental impacts and logical termini (project limits) of the overall expansion of the I-26 corridor.
 The project was subsequently placed on hold due to financial constraints.

 Project Moves Forward

-To comply with the court’s 2003 order, NCDOT combined the analysis of I-4400 with the analysis of I-4700 into one comprehensive Environmental Impact Statement.
+To comply with the court’s 2003 order, NCDOT combined the analysis of the I-4400 section of the project with the analysis of the I-4700 section into one comprehensive Environmental Impact Statement.

 On Aug.
 12, 2016, the Federal Highway Administration approved the Draft Environmental Impact Statement, which includes information about the direct and indirect effects the proposed project could have on the human and natural environments.
 NCDOT included this data in the Draft Environment Impact Statement and public feedback to identify the best lane-design alternative for the proposed improvements.

 July 2019: Construction Contract Awarded for Section of I-26 Widening Project